Apple Removed Apps Infested With Screen Reading Malware

 iOS App Store General Feature JoeBlue

 Some of the apps that had hidden malware included ComeCome, WeTink, and AnyGPT.
-11 apps were removed in total, but when removing the apps, Apple found another 89 with the same code that had been previously rejected or removed from the App Store for violating Apple's fraud policies.
+11 apps were removed in total, but when removing the apps, Apple says that it found another 89 with the same code that had been previously rejected or removed from the App Store for violating Apple's fraud policies.
 When an app is removed for fraud, Apple terminates the associated developer account.

 As outlined by Kaspersky, the apps used a malicious framework with OCR capabilities designed to suss out sensitive information in images and screenshots stored on iPhones.
 Recovery phrases for crypto wallets were a specific target, with attackers aiming to steal bitcoin and other cryptocurrency, but the malware could target other phrases like passwords.